eduardclt/MarsRoverTechChallenge/README.md

 See the challenge here:
 https://code.google.com/archive/p/marsrovertechchallenge/

+## General Notes

+There are two 'versions' of the project.
+The one is simply with unit testing and the other without.

 ## Installation

 There are nothing that needs to be installed.
 Simply clone or download the project files and open index.html in your browser.
 Optionally, visit: https://eduardclt.github.io/ where the project is hosted.
-(Please not version on the link above does not have unit testing)
+(Please note version on the link above does not have unit testing)

 ## Usage